MEET OUR MEMBERS

 Visit the Mullumbimby Men’s Shed on site on Tuesdays & Fridays.

-Byron Shire Chemical Free Landcare takes an ecological restoration approach towards conservation working to rebuild and maintain the complex world of soil organisms, and promote alternative, chemical free methods of restoring degraded ecosystems.
+Organic Landcare Inc takes an ecological restoration approach towards conservation working to rebuild and maintain the complex world of soil organisms, and promote alternative, chemical free methods of restoring degraded ecosystems.

 Mother Earth Educators is their integrated nature based program designed to plug children into the outdoors, held on site every Friday following the school calendar.
 Watch the video to learn more.